 - Restaurants or other places where food is served will not serve drinking water to customers unless requested by the customer.

-The bathroom accounts for 65% of the total water use inside the home, so let's start there.
+The bathroom accounts for 65% of the total water use inside the home.

-- Don't use your toilet for an ashtray.
+- Don't use your toilet as a trashcan.

 - Check for leaks.
-A leaking toilet can waste up to 7,000 gallons in a 24-hr. period.
-An unseated or damaged flapper valve or ball cock valve that does not shut off causes leaks.
 To test for a leak, place a couple drops of food coloring in the tank.
 Do not flush the toilet.
 After about 15 minutes check the bowl.
 If you see any food coloring in the bowl, then you know you have a leak.

 - Take shorter showers.